 There are two purposes for the HITRUST CSF Readiness Assessment — the verified self-assessment that has recently been renamed as the HITRUST Basic, Current-State Assessment (bC).

 - The Readiness Assessment can be utilized as a standard methodology for assessing security policies and procedures for organizations who are not pursuing or required to complete the validation and certification process.

 - The Readiness Assessment can also be performed in order to prepare for the Validated Assessment in the process of pursuing HITRUST certification.

 For most organizations, this is the first phase in the certification process.
 This phase used to be called the HITRUST self-assessment phase.
 In fact, it allows organizations to self-assess using standard methodology, tools, and requirements of the HITRUST CSF® Assurance Program.
 Alternatively, the organization can work with a HITRUST Authorized External Assessor from the beginning to facilitate the entire process.

 When the assessment is complete, HITRUST performs limited validation on the results of the assessment to provide a low-level of assurance to the entity.

-The HITRUST CSF Validated Assessment is the third phase of the certification process.
+The HITRUST CSF Validated Assessment — which has recently been divided into two options: HITRUST Implemented, 1-Year (i1) and the HITRUST Risk-Based, 2-Year (r2) Validated Assessments — is the third phase of the certification process.
 This step is performed by HITRUST Authorized External Assessors who have the responsibility of reviewing and validating the organization’s control scores.